OpenRailAssociation/annual-report/2024/0100-title.md

+---
-# Annual Report 2024 of the OpenRail Association
+title: Annual Report 2024 of the OpenRail Association
+---

 *Text in italics (such like this) is meant as instructions how to fill the sections.
 It should be removed before finalising the report.*